Polarts/Wheel2Xbox/README.md

 # Wheel2Xbox
-A project that converts signals from Logitech Formula Vibration Feedback Wheel (2004 model) into virtual Xbox 360 controller signals to make it usable with modern games.
+A project that converts signals from [Logitech Formula Vibration Feedback Wheel (E-UK12, 2004 model)](https://www.amazon.co.uk/Formula-Vibration-Feedback-Wheel-PC/dp/B0006J243Q) into virtual Xbox 360 controller signals to make it usable with modern games.
 This project utilizes [HidLibrary](https://github.com/mikeobrien/HidLibrary) and [ScpDriverInterface](https://github.com/mogzol/ScpDriverInterface) to achieve its goal.

 At this point, this project is a POC to see how far I can go with this technology.